-I've included this video on the site because it is my favorite music video, a real stunner.
-A stereo audio track replaces the original mono track.
+I've included this video because it is my favorite music video, a real stunner.
+A stereo audio track replaces the original mono track; Karen never sang live on this show, rather, she lip-sync'd.
 Also, I removed the fake audience clapping at the beginning and end (there was no audience when this special was filmed back in 1980).
 Karen and Richard were the most powerfully talented music duo in *my* history book; their music touches the soul, as demonstrated in this video.

 In these troublesome times throughout the world, I thought we could all use a lift.
 The Carpenters' music has been doing just that since the 1960s.
 After over 50 years, their music is still as popular as ever, especially in the US and Japan.

 Fantasy Video: Love Theme from Romeo & Juliet, Henri Mancini, 1973, A.I.
 Assist

 Back in 1969, when Mancini released his version of the Love Theme, it not only zoomed to the top of pop charts, it became an enduring favorite.
 Oddly, there are few videos on the web showing Mancini playing this song, except for this one, which was never released on home video.
 It was broadcast on Julie Andrews' last show of the short-lived Julie Andrews Hour.

 In this video, the mono soundtrack has been replaced with the stereo version.
 It is exactly sync'd with the video footage, so if it appears that Mancini is not aligned with his music, I have no explanation.
 This video was sourced from somebody who had access to professional recording equipment the evening it aired, back in 1973.
 What you see is about as good as over-the-air TV got back in those days.
 That's Julie, sitting in the background.